bioconda/bioconda.github.io/_sources/contributor/build-system.rst.txt

 <https://github.com/bioconda/bioconda-utils>`_, but parts are also with the
 ``bioconda-recipes`` repo.
 This document serves as a high-level overview; the code remains the authoritative source on exactly what happens during a build.
+See the :doc:`bioconda-utils overview <bioconda-utils>` for installation, command documentation, and links to the maintainer workflows surrounding this system.

 Why so complicated?
 We have to work within the constraints of conda-build, Docker, CircleCI, GitHub Actions, and Azure DevOps . . . while simultaneously